RishiNandha/Project-Vision-22-23/README.md

 <a href="https://techhd.herokuapp.com/"><img src="images/ppt7.png" width="300"></a>

-# Detection Using A Pre-Trained Model
+# Object Detection Using A Pre-Trained Model
 1. **Darknet Setup on Jetson Nano**
     - Clone this repository into local system and change the directory.
       ```sh